-- Resolution 4 To approve the payment of Directors' fees of RM216,000 for the financial year ended 31 March 2014. - The Ordinary Resolution proposed under item 4 of the agenda, if passed, will authorise the payment of the Directors' fees for the financial year ended 31 March 2014 amounting to RM216.000. - 2.
-Resolution 5 Authority to continue in office as an Independent Non-Executive Director
+1. Resolution 4 - To approve the payment of Directors' fees of RM216,000 for the financial year ended 31 March 2015

+The Ordinary Resolution proposed under item 4 of the agenda, if passed, will authorise the payment of the Directors' fees for the financial year ended 31 March 2015 amounting to RM216,000.

+2. Resolution 5 - Authority to continue in office as an Independent Non-Executive Director

-The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of Ir.
-Zainurin bin Karman who has served as an Independent Non-Executive Director since 26 August 2005 and reached the nine years term limit on 25 August 2014.
-Ir.
-Zainurin bin Karman has met the independence guidelines as set out in Chapter 1 of the Bursa Malaysia Securities Berhad Main Market Listing Requirements and the Board considers him to be independent and believes that he should be re-appointed and retained as an Independent Non-Executive Director, in particular for his experience and contributions to the Board.
+The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of En Ir Zainurin bin Karman who has served as an Independent Non-Executive Director for a cumulative term of more than nine years.
+En Ir Zainurin bin Karman has met the independence guidelines as set out in Chapter 1 of the Bursa Malaysia Securities Berhad Main Market Listing Requirements and the Board considers him to be independent and believes that he should be re-appointed and retained as Independent Non-Executive Director, in particular his experience and contributions to the Board.